Aló Presidente! Trump's Rants As Sophomoric, Hateful – And Effective – As Hugo Chávez's

 It’s uncanny how Ortega y Gasset presaged the bullying rise of Chávez and Trump in the 21st century.
-Which makes it all the more unbelievable that democrats from Caracas to Washington D.C. — from the late Venezuelan President Carlos Andrés Pérez (who survived a 1992 military coup led by Chávez) to former U.S. presidential candidate Hillary Clinton (who didn’t survive Trump’s onslaught) — couldn’t see them coming too.
+Which makes it all the more unbelievable that democrats from Caracas to Washington D.C. couldn't see them coming too — from the late Venezuelan President Carlos Andrés Pérez (who survived a 1992 military coup led by Chávez) to former U.S. presidential candidate Hillary Clinton (who didn’t survive Trump’s onslaught).
 And just as unbelievable that they couldn’t see how the vulgarity, the unreason, the insults didn’t diminish but amplified their populist popularity.

 Even when Chávez was battling cancer in late 2012, he won a landslide re-election largely because, not despite, he stooped to calling his centrist opponent, Henrique Capriles, a “low-life pig” — and exploited Venezuela’s entrenched homophobia by insinuating Capriles was gay because he wasn’t married.
 That was the sort of base rhetoric that filled hours and hours of “Aló Presidente.”